hopetambala/SI664-docs/sql/mysql_select_examples.md

 1 row in set (0.02 sec)
 ```

-## SQL: Return the total area (in hectares) per region that have been protected by the UNESCO
+### 3.8 Return the total area (in hectares) per region that have been protected by the UNESCO
 heritage
  site designation